Wage theft: Overtime

 According to the FLSA, unless exempt, employees are entitled to receive overtime pay of at least "time-and-a-half", or one and one-half times normal pay, for all time worked past forty hours a week.
 Some exemptions to this rule apply to public service agencies or to employees who meet certain requirements in accordance to their job duties along with a salary of no less than $684 a week.
 A 2009 study of workers in the United States found that in 12 occupations more than half of surveyed workers reported being denied overtime pay: child care (90.2 percent denial), stock and office clerks (86 percent), home health care (82.7 percent), beauty/dry cleaning and general repair workers (81.9 percent), car wash workers and parking attendants (77.9 percent), waiters, cafeteria workers and bartenders (77.9 percent), retail salespersons (76.2 percent), janitors and grounds workers (71.2 percent), garment workers (69.9 percent), cooks and dishwashers (67.8 percent), construction workers (66.1 percent), and cashiers (58.8 percent).

 Minimum wage

 In 2009, reform placed the new United States federal minimum wage at $7.25.
 Some states have legislation that sets a state minimum wage.
 In the case an employee is subject to both federal and state minimum wage acts, the employee is entitled to the higher standard of compensation.
 For tipped employees, the employer is only required to compensate the employee $2.13 an hour as long as the fixed wage and the tips add up to be at or above the federal minimum wage.
 Minimum wage is enforced by the Wage and Hour Division (WHD).
 WHD is generally contacted by 25,000 people a year in regards to concerns and violations of minimum wage pay.
 A common form of wage theft for tipped employees is to receive no standard pay ($2.13 an hour) along with tips.

-A 2017 study found that U.S. employers underpay 2.4 million sub-minimum wage workers over $15 billion yearly, amounting to an average of $64 per week, or nearly a quarter of earnings.
-Year-round workers are underpaid $3,300 per year and receiving $10,500 in annual wages on average.